john4web/blog/content/TODO/billion-dollar-mistake.md

     print jeff.salary();
 }
 ```

-Answer:
-That is true.
+This is true.
+The second code snippet is way faster than the second one!
 Every exception thrown is a lot of effort for the compiler/runtime.
-To collect information about what was the cause of the exception, where it was thrown, to build the stack trace, to prepare this information, to stop the program execution, to go to the exceptional flow, ...
+The runtime has to collect information about what was the cause of the exception and where it was thrown, to build the stack trace, to prepare the information, to stop the program execution, to go to the exceptional flow, ...

-However the speed of the application is way less important of a modern software than the maintainability of it.

-That is also exactly the thing that the Clean Architecture Book taught me.
-It is way more important to have a software that is easy to maintain, easy to understand, easy to form, easy to adapt, clean coded than the performance.
+However the speed of the application is way less important of a modern software than the maintainability of it is.
+It is way more important to have a software that is easy to maintain, easy to understand, easy to form, easy to adapt and clean coded than the performance of it.

-Using null is in most cases way faster than using exceptions.
-Using null will make the life of the computer more easy but it makes the life of the developer more harder and complexer.
+Using ``null`` is in most cases way faster than using exceptions.
+Using ``null`` will make the life of the computer more easy but it also makes the life of the developer harder and complexer.
 For companies it costs way more money to deal with an unmaintainable application than to buy new hardware resources that are more efficient/performant.

-Counter Argument #4: Warum eine eigene Exception werfen wenn wir auch gleich die Nullpointerexception auftreten lassen können?
-Kommt ja auf das selbe raus, oder?

-Antwort: Nein!
-But whats the difference between a nullpointer exception raised by the system or a EmployeeNotFoundException thrown by us manually?
-There is a big dirreferenc ebecause the nullpointerexception is thrown by the machine by the jvm which is outside of our developer scope which means we cant control it.
-But the EmployeeNotFoundException is thrown by our objects so we are in charge, we can control it, we encapsulate this behaviour.
-Our objects control it and not the runtime environment.
-The EmployeeNotFoundException can contain a custom error message written by me which is alo important for understanding the whole situation.
-But it is important that you should not control the flow via exceptions!
-This is a trap that developers often fall for.
+Btw. this is also exactly the thing that the whole [Clean Architecture Book](#books) taught me.
+Even on the first 12 pages of the book, Robert C. Martin explains the importance of maintainability and shows diagrams on how much money companies have lost because their software was not maintainable.

+### Counter Argument #3

+**Some classes are not suitable for creating a null object.
+For example the ``String`` class. it is final.
+When you have a method that is supposed to return a string, then you have no option to return a null class.
+Like a null string or something like that.
+In this case you have to either return a string or something else.**

+Answer: This is a problem.
+It is not possible to use null objects everywhere. but if it is not possible - make it possible. for instance with a wrapper.
+You could wrap/decorate the String class.
+Introduce your own class "Text" for instance.
+For the representation of Null you could use your NoText class and for existing texts you could use the normal Text class.
+But never ever use Null.
+Just because you could use null it does not mean that you have to do it.
+Dont let the designers of the java language change your way to think about objects and clean code.
+Even if java encourage you to use null - dont do it.
+Be stronger than java!

 ----------

-So do I now have to define a null object for each domain entity in my system?

-Yegor says: yes in some cases we have that and in some not.
-It depends on the situation.
-There may be scenarios where you dont need a null representation of an object because it is always there.

-It is a disease in the entire application.
-If we allow it to enter our software, then it grows and eventually will infect the entire code.
-There is only black and white.
-There is no grey color in between.
-If you use null, then the code is wrong and needs to be refactored.
-If you do not use null, then the code is clean.

 https://en.wikipedia.org/wiki/Tony_Hoare

 https://hackernoon.com/null-the-billion-dollar-mistake-8t5z32d6